July 11, 2022

-There is no evidence to support any claim that supplements can help prevent the spread or aid in the treatment of COVID-19.
-Conversely, what they can rightly do is to give your immune system a fighting chance.
+There is no evidence to back up claims that supplements can help stop COVID-19 from spreading or help treat it.
+Conversely, what they can rightly do is give your immune system a fighting chance.

-Some supplements can rightly fight viral infections like cold and flu.
-Other vitamins and minerals such as Vitamin C, Vitamin D, Zinc, Magnesium and Vitamin B can help strengthen your body’s immune system.
+Some supplements can rightly fight viral infections like colds and flu.
+Other vitamins and minerals such as Vitamin C, Vitamin D, Zinc, Magnesium, and Vitamin B can help strengthen your body’s immune system.